mohangk/fastrego/README.md

 # FastRego

-FastRego is a an Rails application that helps you run your debate tournamentregistration.
+FastRego is a web application that helps you run your debate tournament registration.
 To find out more details about its feature checkout the [FastRego facebook page](http://www.facebook.com/fastrego).

-If you would like to use FastRego but not go through the process of setting up, get in touch with us via our [enquiry form](http://fastrego.herokuapp.com/enquiry) and we will set up an account for you.
+If you would like to use FastRego but not go through the process of setting it up, get in touch with us via our [enquiry form](http://fastrego.herokuapp.com/enquiry) and we will set up an account for you.

 ## Installation